Suburbia (department store): Zona Suburbia

 Sub-concept of Suburbia located in historical centers of large and medium cities through stores with a much smaller space compared to a common Suburbia department store.
 Basically, it is a clothing store in which it only focuses on clothing and footwear, but with a much smaller assortment and a higher turnover in department stores.

 Suburbia Liquidaciones

 Suburbia sub-concept located in popular areas of large and medium-sized cities, which is the Suburbia outlet concept.
 Basically, it is a departmental outlet store, whose socioeconomic market, mainly, is the D, in which it handles clothing, footwear, perfumery, accessories, cell phone products in which they are subject to discounts and much more attractive prices than in traditional Suburbia stores in season of sales and offers.
 They are department stores with austere decor, since this concept is handled by sales and liquidations under an outlet concept.

 Currently, this concept has a presence in Mexico City, Puebla, Guadalajara and Tijuana.

-Brands

-Suburbia manages a range of brands, both its own, national and international, through the lines of clothing, fashion clothing, footwear, accessories, makeup, perfumes, toys, electronics, mobile phones, technology and household items.
-As a department store, Suburbia manages its own brands of clothing, footwear and accessories: